 Entry – gold coin donation at the gate.
 Children under 16 are free

-2018 special guests include Divas on Tour, an all-female NT Indigenous music showcase, as well as visiting dance groups from across the NT and Queensland.
+2018 special guests included Divas on Tour, an all-female NT Indigenous music showcase, as well as visiting dance groups from across the NT and Queensland.
 Together with a school parade, marketplace, workshops, art, traditional food, kids activities and much, much more!

 Malandarri Festival Director and Cultural Events Officer